copper-leaf/ballast/docs/src/orchid/resources/wiki/usage/mental-model.md

 Until this point, we've been working with the notion that the InputHandler will suspend until the async work completes, and we considered what would happen if a new Input arrived while one was already suspended.
 But if we have a potentially-infinite data source, we obviously cannot connect to that directly within the InputHandler.
-Similarly, maybe we have a situation where it's not feasible to move all initialization logic into a single Input, but we still want to load from multiple APIs in parallel.
-Both these can be accomplished by moving that work into a `sideJob { }` block.
+Similarly, maybe we have a situation where we need to load multiple APIs in parallel but do not wish to use `LifoInputStrategy`.
+Both these situations can be accomplished by moving the work to run in the "background" into a `sideJob { }` block.

 Side-jobs work kind-of like a "thunk" in Redux; they move async logic outside of the normal data flow of the ViewModel, running fully parallel to it, but provide a handle back to the ViewModel where it can post one or more additional Inputs with the results of its data.
-Since they're running parallel to the ViewModel, we cannot allow a sideJob to modify the `State`, otherwise we'd run into the same problem we had initially, so instead it needs to just send requests back into the proper Input stream to be processed as any other Input, applying the results to the state when they are processed themselves.
+Since they're running parallel to the ViewModel, we cannot allow a sideJob to modify the `State`, otherwise we'd run into the same problem we had initially of race conditions, so instead it needs to just send requests back into the proper Input stream to be processed as any other Input, applying the results to the state when they are processed themselves.

 ### Basic Side-job Usage